 The History of Lexplore

-The Lexplore methodology was founded and developed by researchers from the Karolinska Institutet in Sweden, Mattias Nilsson Benfatto and Gustaf Öqvist Seimyr.
+The Lexplore methodology was created and developed by researchers from the Karolinska Institutet in Sweden, Mattias Nilsson Benfatto and Gustaf Öqvist Seimyr.
 The method is based on the scientific connection between reading ability and eye movements through text during reading.
 An eye tracker is used to monitor eye movements during a reading session.
-The information is gathered and analyzed with high precision data models (Artificial Intelligence or AI) utilizing thousands of eye movement collected recordings.
+The information is gathered and analyzed with high precision data models (Artificial Intelligence or AI) utilizing thousands collected recordings of eye movements.

 The Kronoberg Project, a longitudinal study of reading and writing difficulties, began almost 30 years ago.
 The project included hundreds of students with and without specific reading difficulties.
 These students were tested in 3rd grade through adulthood.
 The length of the study isn’t as important as much as the amount of eye movement recordings that were collected for the research.